-This is a community pharmacy located on a parade of shops in Saltford, Bristol.
-It serves its local population which is mostly elderly but includes some young families.
+This is a community pharmacy located on a parade of shops in the town of Bradford-on-Avon in Wiltshire.
+It serves its local population which is mostly elderly.
 The pharmacy opens six days a week.
 The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions, provides flu vaccinations, drug misuse services and supplies medicines in multi-compartment medicine devices for people to use living in their own homes.